text-machine-teaching/uml_nlp_class_2022/docs/servers.md

   * "Installation failed.
 See log at /tmp/cuda-installer.log for details" - see the log first.
 If this is driver error, just remove [x] from driver installation when installing cuda (we installed the driver at the previous step, remember?)

+## Installing Apex

+[Nvidia Apex](https://github.com/NVIDIA/apex) is a library that allows you to speed up training / reduce memory requirements in just a few lines of code (or no code at all!).
+It is used in many externali libraries (like fairSeq and Megatron) and just makes things better.
+Use it.

+Follow installation instructions in the official README.md

+Possible issues:
+  * If your CUDA version does not match Apex version completely, installation will fail on purpose ("Cuda extensions are being compiled with a version of Cuda that does not match the version used to compile Pytorch binaries").
+To get around this you can comment out this check in setup.py file and hope for the best.

 ## User management